adambard/learnxinyminutes-docs/python.html.markdown

     x += 1  # Shorthand for x = x + 1

 # Handle exceptions with a try/except block

+# Works on Python 2.6 and up:
 try:
     # Use raise to raise an error
     raise IndexError("This is an index error") except IndexError as e:
     pass    # Pass is just a no-op.
 Usually you would do recovery here.

+# Works for Python 2.7 and down:
+try:
+    raise IndexError("This is an index error") except IndexError, e: # No "as", comma instead pass

 ####################################################